dilldylanpickle/ROPcheck/README.md

 # ROPcheck

 ROPcheck is a Bash script that helps with identifying useful ROP gadgets in ELF binaries.
+(Currently only supported on Ubuntu 20.04)

 ## Installation